The 7 Processes of Sustainable Project Management

 7. Monitoring and controlling sustainable projects

-Throughout the monitoring and controlling process, a sustainability index is often used to evaluate the current conditions, potential risks and changes that occur during the project delivery process.
-The sustainability index is an instrument used to measure the level of responsibility an organisation has on an environmental and social level.
-As projects change and unexpected things occur, project managers need to take decisions on the most feasible and appropriate course of action.
+Throughout the monitoring and control process, project managers may use a sustainability index to evaluate current conditions, potential risks, and changes that may occur during a project’s delivery.
+The sustainability index (SI) is an instrument used to measure the social and environmental responsibility of an organisation.
+As projects progress and unexpected issues arise, project managers need to make decisions based on the most feasible and appropriate course of action.